Nlea/camunda-cloud-worker-corona-update/README.md

 # camunda-cloud-worker-corona-update
 A worker written in JS to fetch and log service tasks from Camunda Cloud and complete them.

- **prerequirements**:exclamation: \
+ ## prerequirements**:exclamation:
 In order to run the worker you need to make sure that a process is deployed to Camunda Cloud, an instance of it has been started and that a service task with the right type is available.
-You can find the matching process to the worker [here](https://github.com/Nlea/camunda-cloud-corona-update-process) as well as all the information how to get an account and set up a cluster, which will be needed for the worker as well.
+You can find the matching process to the worker [here](https://github.com/Nlea/camunda-cloud-corona-update-process) as well as all the information how to [get an account](https://docs.camunda.io/docs/guides/getting-started/create-camunda-cloud-account) and how to [get the credentials](https://docs.camunda.io/docs/guides/getting-started/setup-client-connection-credentials) for your worker.

-**set up the worker** \
+## set up the worker locally
 The worker itself calls a REST-API to get information about the current Corona numbers in Germany and sends the information to the workflow.